JasonMejane/ts-toggle/README.md

 # ts-toggle

-A simple feature toggle system based on Typescript decorators
+A simple and flexible feature toggle system based on Typescript decorators